Qualitative Reasoning Group

 2000 [back to the top]

-Forbus, K. D., Ferguson, R. W. & Usher, J. M. (2000).
+Forbus, K. D., Ferguson, R. W. and Usher, J. M. (2000).
 Boundary-based multimodal input for geographic planning sketches.
 In P. Healy (Ed.), Proceedings of the First International Workshop on Interactive Graphical Communication.
 London: Queen Mary College, University of London.
 [Sketch Understanding]

 Forbus, K., Ferguson, R. and Usher, J. (2000).
 Towards a computational model of sketching.
 Proceedings of QR-2000, Morelia, Mexico.
 [Sketch Understanding]